mosaicml/composer/docs/source/trainer/algorithms.rst

 to easily create efficient training recipes.

 Below is a brief overview of the algorithms currently in Composer.
-For more detailed information about each algorithm, see the :doc:`method cards</method_cards/methods_overview>`, also linked in the table.
+For more detailed information about each algorithm, see the method cards linked in the table.
 Each algorithm has a functional implementation intended for use with your own training loop and an implementation intended for use with Composer's trainer.